The "common" ash

 - Tool handles : Ash wood is tough and elastic - making it ideal for tool handles.

-- Firewood: Due to its hardness, ash wood has an excellent calorific value
+- Firewood: Due to its hardness, ash wood has an excellent calorific value.

-My conclusion about ash and its wood
+My conclusion on ash and its wood

 - Wooden writing instruments

-- Wooden vases
+- wooden vases

 - Wooden wall clocks

-- Spice mills
+- spice mills

 - Wooden jewelry